AWS Environments

 CloudFormation Stack Name Name of the CloudFormation stack automatically generated in your AWS account.
 Control Hub manages this stack for you.

-9. When needed, you can regenerate the cross-account role by clicking the Reset icon () next to the Credential Type property.
+9. When needed, you can reset the configured credentials by clicking the Delete icon () next to the Credential Type property.

 10. If creating the environment, click one of the following buttons: